antedoro/CriptoMenu-golang/README.md

 *   **Real-time Quotes:** Displays the price of a selected cryptocurrency pair directly in the menubar.
 *   **Binance Support:** Connects to the Binance Spot API to fetch price data.
 *   **Rounded Prices:** Prices are displayed rounded to two decimal places.
-*   **Flexible Configuration:** Define the cryptocurrency pairs to monitor via a JSON configuration file.
+*   **Flexible Configuration:** Define the cryptocurrency pairs to monitor via a TOML configuration file.
 *   **Interactive Menu:**
     *   **Monitored Pairs:** Select the pair to display on the fly from your configured list.
     *   **Market Chart:** Opens the Binance trading view for the currently selected cryptocurrency pair.
-    *   **Edit Config:** Opens the `~/.criptomenu.json` configuration file in your default editor for easy modification.
+    *   **Edit Config:** Opens the `~/.criptomenu.toml` configuration file in your default editor for easy modification.
     *   **About:** Opens the project's GitHub page in your default browser.
     *   **Immediate Price Update:** Price in the menubar updates instantly when a new pair is selected.
     *   **Automatic Config Update:** The "Monitored Pairs" menu automatically updates when you save changes to the configuration file.